GitauHarrison/notes/joined_table_inheritance.md

 ```

 The `load_user` function is a callback that Flask-Login calls when a student logs in.
-The function takes the user's id as an argument and returns the user object.
+The function takes the student's id as an argument and returns the user object.
 Flask-Login then stores the student object in the session.
 However, as you can see, we are only loading a user from the `Student` table.
 What about the other tables?

+## Types of Inheritance Hierarchies

+SQLAlchemy supports three types of inheritance hierarchies:

+* **Single Table Inheritance**: several types of classes are represented by a single table
+* **Concrete Table Inheritance**: each type of class is represented by independent tables
+* **Joined Table Inheritance**: the class hierarchy is broken up among dependent tables, each class represented by its own table that only includes those attributes local to that class.